Bengt Sundkler: Missiologist and Church historian

 Sundkler was an acknowledged position as a researcher in ecumenism and mission work, and was a well known scholar of African church history.
-He wrote several books on the subject, including Bantu Prophets in South Africa in 1945, which was translated into several languages.
+He wrote several books on the subject, including Bantu Prophets in South Africa in 1948, which was translated into several languages.
 As ecumenist he documented Church of South India from 1900 to 1947, a cross denominational church merger in India.
 The book Christian Ministry in Africa were published in 1960.
 As a university teacher in Sweden he published Missionens värld in 1963 and a Swedish missionary atlas 1957.
 He wrote of the Swedish Tanzania Mission's history in the books Young Church in Tanganyika (1948) ‘Bara Bukoba’’ 1974.
 His most comprehensive work is the 1200-page African church history A History of the Church in Africa, published posthumously in 2000.

 Sundkler published several works on the subject of Nathan Söderblom, including in 1968 the biography Nathan Soderblom his Life and Work.
+Following his death, scholars discovered that much of his best-known work contained extensive plagiarism of black African writers, including his own researcher Regina Twala.
+Twala died having never received full credit for her academic work.